Sparklane/s3sync/Readme.md

 DEST_PATH | *null* | A local path or s3 path you need to sync *from* (ex: `/data` or `s3://mybucket/mypath/`) ALLOW_DELETE | false | if true, deletes will also be sync to DEST_PATH CRON | * * * * * |  a valid cron expression (ex: `*/5 * * * *` runs every 5 minutes).
 By default: every minutes.
+DOWNLOAD_ON_START | false |  if true, it will download all content of DEST_PATH back to FROM_PATH at launch

 ## Examples